I-Stem/science/ocr_eval/readme.md

 results - Individual file results.

 ### Current Metrics
-This section reflects the current metrics of our AI model and are being continuously updated as we make progress Average text accuracy = 91.74%
+This section reflects the current metrics of our AI model and are being continuously updated as we make progress.
+Average text accuracy = 91.74%
 Average F1 score = 0.87
 Average table text accuracy=  90.84%